AnubisQuantumCipher/MaCE/mace_installation_guide.md

 *   **Swift Version**: Confirm that Swift version 6.1.2 is active using `swift --version` and `swiftly use 6.1.2`.
 *   **Error Messages**: Read any error messages carefully.
 They often provide clues about what went wrong.

-For further assistance, refer to the official MaCE documentation or seek help from the MaCE community.
+For further assistance, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to engage with the MaCE project.